-Donations To Torched Texas Mosque Top $1 Million In Outpouring Of Support
+Donations To Burned Texas Mosque Top $1 Million In Outpouring Of Support

 America

-Donations To Torched Texas Mosque Top $1 Million In Outpouring Of Support
+Donations To Burned Texas Mosque Top $1 Million In Outpouring Of Support

 Days after fire destroyed the Victoria Islamic Center in Victoria, Texas, donations to rebuild the mosque have passed $1 million.
 And that's only one part of the support the mosque has received: Four churches and a synagogue say Muslims are welcome to hold services in their buildings.